pwinckles/card-game-rules/traditional/tarot/IllustratedTarock.md

 announcements.
 Announcements made at this time are worth double.
 The defenders may also contra the game or any announcements, quadrupling their value, to which the declarer may recontra, x16 multiplier.
-Note, a contra on the game also contras an announced "Without Trull" or "Without Kings".
+Note, a contra on the game also contras an announced _Without Trull_ or _Without Kings_.

-"With 40", "With 50", and "Valat" are mounting announcements.
-For example, "With 50" cannot be announced without also announcing "With 50".
+_With 40_, _With 50_, and _Valat_ are mounting announcements.
+For
+example, _With 50_ cannot be announced without also announcing _With 50_.
 They are each evaluated independently during scoring.

 Following the exchange and before play begins, the declarer has a second chance to make announcements.
 The procedure is the same, but